U.S. parents are stressed and need support

 Blue swimwear makes children more difficult to spot in the water, as they tend to blend in.
 Instead, opt for bright neon colors.
 Long-sleeved, brightly colored rash guards with sun protection offer the double benefit of helping to avoid drowning and sunburns.

-When it comes to drowning, every second counts so checking the pool first will waste little time if a drowning is underway.
-When closed, make sure the pool is clear of inflatables and other water toys so that visibility into the pool is unobstructed.
+When it comes to drowning, every second counts — checking the pool first will waste little time if a drowning is underway.
+When the pool is closed, make sure it's clear of inflatables and other water toys so that visibility into it is unobstructed.

 Swim classes are something you can invest in year-round to help your kids feel comfortable in the water and to react effectively if something unexpected happens.
 Swim programs are available through most San Diego city and county recreation departments as well as the YMCA.